groupby/gb-android-tracker-client/README.md

 ## Setting login status

 Login status describes whether the shopper is logged in or not when the event occurs.
-With this information set in the tracker GroupBy can anonymously track shoppers across their devices, not just anonymously track them in the Android app.
+With this information set in the tracker Rezolve can anonymously track shoppers across their devices, not just anonymously track them in the Android app.

 You can set the login status as you create the tracker instance and by mutating an existing tracker instance throughout the lifecycle of the app.